Surajprakash-Narwariya/Surajprakash-Narwariya/README.md

 # Hi there, I'm Suraj! 👋

-I'm a Tech Enthusiast currently pursuing an M.Tech in Cyber Security at IIT Delhi.
+I'm a Tech Enthusiast currently pursuing M.Tech in Cyber Security at IIT Delhi.

 # About Me
 - **M.Tech Cybersecurity Student** at IIT Delhi